aai-institute/pyDVL/CONTRIBUTING.md

 We use [bump2version](https://pypi.org/project/bump2version/) to bump the build part of the version number without commiting or tagging the change and then publish a package to TestPyPI from CI using Twine.
+The version has the github run number appended.

 For more details refer to the [.github/workflows/publish.yaml](.github/workflows/publish.yaml) and